 Omnichannel experiences continue to push the bar in terms of expectations: some customers want their experience to be a hybrid of online and in-person.
 Some customers may sign up for a new bank account online, but still want to meet in person to ask questions and ensure they signed up for the best account to meet their needs.
 And some shoppers may prefer buying home goods online, but prefer shopping for clothes in-person.
 The key here is that with any omnichannel experience, the brand and the flow are seamless and continuous between channels.

 Customers want to be able to schedule, cancel, and reschedule appointments on their terms.
 Your solution should offer a way for customers to control their own scheduling process.
 Giving your customers the ability to quickly and easily reschedule will not only help improve the customer experience, but can help reduce no-shows.
-You should also ensure that customers get automated confirmation of scheduled or cancelled appointments.
-This helps keep a clear path of communication between you and the customer, and will be crucial in minimizing no-shows!
+You should also ensure that customers get automated appointment reminders of scheduled or cancelled appointments.
+By sending automated reminders about upcoming appointments, there will be a clear path of communication between you and the customer, which is crucial in minimizing no-shows!

 Aside from the availability of and features your customers will come to expect from appointments, they will also expect your staff to be prepared for both remote and in-person appointment options.
 Appointment scheduling gives you the opportunity to raise the bar on customer service, and provide a true personalized experience - one that they will remember and want to come back for!
 In fact, 86% of customers say they will pay more for a great customer experience.